 If you or someone nearby starts showing symptoms of anaphylaxis, go to a doctor or call 911.
 Anaphylaxis is an emergency.
 It includes these symptoms in response to an insect sting:

 - Hives or rash.

 - Stomach cramps, vomiting or diarrhea.

-But for most people, an insect sting is a temporary, treatable discomfort.
-By following some simple guidelines outdoors, you can usually prevent bee and wasp stings.
+Remember, for most people, an insect sting is a temporary, treatable discomfort.
+By following some simple guidelines outdoors, you can usually prevent bee, wasp and hornet stings.
 And if you want to be truly safe when you host your next patio party — set up the buffet inside.